-Blood sugar that is low at 3.00 a.m. indicates the Somogyi effect, while high or normal blood sugar at that time suggests the dawn phenomenon is causing high morning blood sugar.
+Blood sugar that is low at 3:00 a.m. indicates the Somogyi effect, while high or normal levels at that time suggest that the dawn phenomenon is causing high morning blood sugar.

 - night sweats

-- rapid heart rate
+- a rapid heart rate

-- waking with a headache
+- waking up with a headache

 - blurred vision